hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 You might be wondering: What’s Next?:

 * **Schemes and manifolds.**  Having demystified sheaves, you’re well-positioned to see how they underpin algebraic geometry (via structure sheaves on schemes) and differential geometry (via sheaves of smooth functions and forms).
 I plan to create posts for both of these.
-* **Sheaf cohomology.**  We’ve hinted at cohomology as “measuring the failure to glue.”
+* **Sheaf cohomology.**  We’ve hinted at cohomology as "measuring the failure to glue."
 A future post will build the Čech complex, define higher cohomology groups, and explore examples from topology and physics.
 * **Stacks and higher sheaves.**  Two-tier data, monodromy, and descent naturally lead to stacks (2-sheaves) and higher categorical generalizations which are essential for modern moduli problems, homotopical algebra, and which can be found all over the place in the real world if you go looking.

 Anyway, thanks for sticking with this "from scratch" expedition.
 With sheaves now in your toolkit, you’re closer to unlocking the unifying perspectives that underlie on geometry, analysis, computation, and even logic.